Logistic Regression in Machine Learning: Python Example

 There are primarily three types of logistic regression, each tailored for different kinds of classification problems:

 1. Binary Logistic Regression: This is the most common form of logistic regression, used when the target variable has two possible outcomes.
-It predicts the probability of an instance belonging to one of the two categories.
+It predicts the probability that an instance belongs to each of the two categories.
 For example, determining whether an email is spam or not spam is a binary classification problem.

 2. Multinomial Logistic Regression: This type is used when the target variable can fall into more than two categories that are not ordered.
-It is suitable for scenarios where the outcome needs to be categorized into three or more classes that are not in any specific order.
+It is suitable for scenarios where the outcome needs to be categorized into three or more classes in no specific order.
 For instance, predicting the type of cuisine a restaurant serves (like Italian, Chinese, Indian, etc.) based on various features would be a multinomial logistic regression problem.

 3. Ordinal Logistic Regression: This variant is used when the target variable has three or more ordinal categories.
 In this case, the categories have a natural order, but the intervals between the categories are not necessarily consistent.
 For example, rating satisfaction levels as ‘satisfied’, ‘neutral’, or ‘dissatisfied’ would be an appropriate application for ordinal logistic regression.